-The Suntory SUNGOLIATH team also puts effort into social contribution activities and actively participates in events that include rugby workshops, local cleaning activities, and disaster recovery support activities.
+The Tokyo Suntory SUNGOLIATH team also puts effort into social contribution activities and actively participates in events that include rugby clinics, charity auctions, and disaster recovery support activities.

-Company volleyball club Suntory SUNBIRDS, created in 1973, participates in the V. Premium League Division 1, the top company volleyball league in Japan.
+Suntory SUNBIRDS, created in 1973, participates in the V. Premium League Division 1, the top company volleyball league in Japan.
 SUNBIRDS is prestigious team that won the league championship for the ninth time in two consecutive years in 2022.

-Ai Miyazato Suntory Ladies Open Golf Tournament to Enter AIG Women’s British Open
+Ai Miyazato Suntory Ladies Open Golf Tournament ~Pathyway to AIG Women’s British Open~

 Suntory Ladies Open Golf Tournament is an official ladies open golf tournament of the Ladies Professional Golfers’ Association of Japan hosted by Suntory.
-The event was held at the Rokko Kokusai Golf Club in Kobe City from 10,2021.
+The tournament was held at the Rokko Kokusai Golf Club in Kobe City from June 9, 2022.
 This tournament is seen as a competition to test the true skill of the golfers because it is held for four days while in Japan most golf tournaments usually last for three days.
 Ai Miyazato, a professional golfer affiliated with Suntory, acts as an advisor for the tournament and is involved with setting the course, PR for the tournament, and hospitality for visitors.
-As an international open tournament, it opens its doors and supports the growth of Japanese and international up-and-comers and amateur golfers who are expected to become leading players in the future, and actively engages in other charitable events.
+As an international open tournament, it opens its doors and supports the growth of next generation of Japanese and international amateur golfers who are expected to become leading players in the future, and actively engages in other charitable events.

-From the 30th tournament on, the first- and second-place golfer will gain entry to the AIG Women’s British Open.
+From the 30th tournament in 2021, the first- and second-place golfer gain entry to the AIG Women’s British Open.

 Suntory Dream Match

-Suntory has been hosting baseball games since 1995 by separating famous players who have retired from professional baseball into two teams to provide dreams and excitement.
+Suntory has been hosting baseball games since 1995 which is played by famous players who have retired from professional baseball to provide dreams and excitement.
 The dream baseball match has brought joy to a total of 1,090,000 baseball fans so far.
 The 25th match in 2021 was held without any spectators for the first time in response to the COVID-19 pandemic.
-We were able to live stream the exciting matchup between The Premium Malt’s, led by Manager Koji Yamamoto, and the Dream Heroes, led by Manager Yasushi Tao, played an exciting baseball game at the 25th match held in Tokyo Dome in May 2021.
-The event was held in May without an audience for the first time due to the spread of the new coronavirus.
+We were able to live stream the exciting matchup between The Premium Malt’s team, led by Manager Koji Yamamoto, and the Dream Heroes team, led by Manager Yasushi Tao through YouTube, BS broadcast, and other media.
 A portion of the proceeds from this event are used to support charity activities such as holding baseball classes for children to assist in the reconstruction of the disaster-affected areas.

 Suntory Challenged Sports Project

-The Suntory Group started supporting challenged sports in 2014 as a part of our recovery support for disaster-stricken Tohoku region.
+The Suntory Group started the project in 2014 as part of our recovery support for the disaster-stricken Tohoku region.